 Updating class and subclass list

-During the database search, relevant references may be found which solves the problem that your invention solves or is similar to your invention.
+During the database search, relevant references may be found which solve the problem that your invention solves or is similar to your invention.
 For these references, check the other classes and subclasses listed on these documents.
 Check for relevance.
 If relevant, add these classes and subclasses to your list.

 In the example shown below, U.S. Patent No. 7793449 is also classified in U.S. Class/Subclass 40/641, 40/360, 24/67R.
 Read through the definition of these classes and subclasses to check for relevancy.
 If relevant, add them to the list of classes and subclasses.